leeoniya/uPlot/README.md

 ---
 ### 🚧 UNDER CONSTRUCTION 🚧

-**2019-10-24:** μPlot is now mostly feature-complete and its declarative `opts` API is in pretty good, future-accommodating shape.
-Its imperative API, docs and additional examples are still in progress.

 v1.0 and API stabilization are loosely targetted for sometime before 2020-01-01.
 Until then, feedback, feature suggestions and real use-cases can be submitted to the issue tracker for consideration & further discussion.

 ---